timothybrown/BSEC-Conduit/readme.md

 - v0.1.4: 2018.11.10
   - Changed the name of the underlying process from `bsec_library` to `bsec-library` to better match overall naming conventions.
+- v0.1.5: 2018.11.16
+  - Stopped directly setting the TZ environment variable before launching the bsec_library process.
+Now we make a copy of the entire environment, modify it and pass it to Popen().
+  - Renamed `bseclib.py` => `__init__.py` and moved it into a directory named `bseclib`.
+  This is in preparation for turning BSECLibrary into a full fledged Python module.